fogfish/fogfish.github.io/_posts/2019-08-10-adhoc-polymorphism-in-typescript.md

 layout: post
 title:  Ad-Hoc polymorphism in TypeScript with implicit context
 description: |
-  Ad-hoc polymorphism occurs when a function is defined over several different types acting in a different way for each type.
-The post defines a pattern of ad-hoc polymorphism implementation with TypeScript and makes its comparison with Scala's implicit technique.
+  The post defines ad-hoc polymorphism techniques for TypeScript.
+It helps to define a function with several different types acting in a different way for each type.
 ---

 # Ad-hoc polymorphism in TypeScript with implicit context.